Tony Connell

-Anthony Connell (born 27 January 1944) is a Scottish former football player and coach.
-He played for Third Lanark, St Mirren and Queen of the South in the Scottish Football League and also played Junior football with Pollok for his final two seasons, then coached them for one season after his retirement.
+Anthony Connell (27 January 1944 – 30 December 2024) was a Scottish football player and coach.
+A full-back, he played for Third Lanark, St Mirren and Queen of the South in the Scottish Football League and also played Junior football with Pollok for his final two seasons, then coached them for one season after his retirement.

 Playing career

 Connell was born in Govan; he started his senior career with Third Lanark in 1963, moving from local junior team Strathclyde alongside Alan Mackay.
 The Cathkin Park club were relegated to Scottish Division Two in his second season.
 He played 91 times for Thirds, scoring once before moving to St Mirren after Thirds went bust in 1967 (he had played in the club's final game against Dumbarton).
 Saints won promotion to Scottish Division One in his first season with the club as they won the league.
 He was named their Player of the Year in 1969–70, before leaving at the end of the next season.
 He made a total of 114 appearances scoring once.
 He joined Queen of the South in Division Two in 1971 and left in 1974, playing 59 games and scoring once.
 After this he played for Pollok for two seasons, then coached the junior club for a further season.

 In 2007, he was inducted into the St Mirren hall of fame.